noflo/noflo-ui/README.md

 Serve the UI using a webserver, then open the URL it in a web browser.
 Example:

     $ npm install simple-server
     $ ./node_modules/.bin/simple-server .
-3005
+9999

-Where 3005 is the port you want the server to run.
-Once it is built and the server is running you can access the UI at `http://localhost:3005/index.html`
+Where 9999 is the port you want the server to run.
+Once it is built and the server is running you can access the UI at `http://localhost:9999/index.html`

 In addition to this project, the other repository of interest is the [the-graph](https://github.com/the-grid/the-graph) graph editor widget used for editing flows.

+## Authentication and custom URLs

+NoFlo UI is using GitHub for authentication.
+We have a default application configured to work at `http://localhost:9999`.
+If you want to serve your NoFlo UI from a different URL, you need to register your own [OAuth application](https://github.com/settings/applications/new) with them.
+Make sure to match GitHub's [redirect URL policy](https://developer.github.com/v3/oauth/#redirect-urls).

+To enable your own OAuth application, set the following environment variables and rebuild NoFlo UI:

+* `$NOFLO_OAUTH_CLIENT_ID`: Client ID of your GitHub OAuth application
+* `$NOFLO_OAUTH_CLIENT_REDIRECT`: Redirect URL of your GitHub OAuth application

+### OAuth secrets

+For handling the OAuth Client Secret part of the login process, there are two options:

+#### Built-in OAuth secret

+This is the easy option for local NoFlo UI development.
+Simply build the OAuth client secret into the NoFlo UI app by setting it via the `$NOFLO_OAUTH_CLIENT_SECRET` environment variable.

+**Note:** this means anybody with access to this NoFlo UI build will be able to read your client secret.
+Never do this with a world-accessible URL.
+It is fine for local-only development builds, though.

+#### Gatekeeper

+You can deploy an instance of the [Gatekeeper Node.js app](https://github.com/prose/gatekeeper) to handle the OAuth token exchange for you.
+Configure the Gatekeeper location to your NoFlo UI build with `$NOFLO_OAUTH_GATE` environment variable.

+This is the more secure mechanism, since only the Gatekeeper server needs to know the Client Secret.